General

 Logistics firms have seen a 30% improvement in response time for exception management (disruptions/delays) using real-time data.

 This transforms logistics from a planning problem into a live decision-making system, where optimization is ongoing rather than periodic.
+Organizations looking to streamline mid-mile logistics will find that real-time constraint evaluation is the single highest-impact capability to prioritize.

 A Practical Implementation Roadmap